openssl/openssl/doc/designs/quic-design/error-handling.md

 clean before the API call to be properly able to determine if the API call caused a library or system (I/O) error.

-As the error stacks are thread-local calls from separate threads (even with the same SSL object) push errors to these separate error stacks.
-This is not a problem as applications are supposed to check for errors immediately after the API call on the same thread.
+The error stacks are thread-local.
+Libssl API calls from separate threads push errors to these separate error stacks.
+It is unusual to invoke libssl APIs with the same SSL object from different threads, but even if it happens, it is not a problem as applications are supposed to check for errors immediately after the API call on the same thread.
 There is no such thing as Thread-assisted mode of operation.

 Constraints